'Cause we are living in a microbial world

 - And Mike Wilkins, assistant professor in soil and crop sciences, is investigating the impacts of microbiomes on biogeochemical cycling in the environment.

-Together with the larger web of microbiome and microbiology expertise across campus, these new faculty members are helping steer the direction of microbiome research and bringing new ideas to the table.
+Together with the larger web of microbiome and microbiology expertise across campus, including an assistant professor in the Department of English, these new faculty members are helping steer the direction of microbiome research and bringing new ideas to the table.

 Symposium in April